Versatophon/Balyrinth-cpp/README.md

 ### Prerequisites

-You need to have these packages installed via vcpkg:
+You need to have these packages installed via vcpkg (for Windows):
 - For `LibLabyrinth`:
 	- pcg:
 		```